banditcpp/bandit/runningtests.md

 `--reporter=xunit` reports the test results in a xml format supported by most continuous integration servers.

-`--reporter=specs` reports the tests in a format similar to how they are written along with the status of each test.
+`--reporter=spec` reports the tests in a format similar to how they are written along with the status of each test.

 ##Formatters